-Numerous acoustic receivers are deployed within Gray's Reef to track the movement of tagged fish.
+Numerous acoustic receivers are deployed within Gray's Reef to track the movement of tagged fish (see Appendix 2 for a list of waypoints).
 Divers will return to receiver sites to service the array which includes checking line, shackles and floats as well as removing deployed instruments and replacing with new acoustic receivers.
-Receiver arrays (float, line and anchor) may be recovered from one area of the sanctuary to be deployed in another area of the sanctuary.
-This task would be considered a working dive and would be conducted according to all NOAA Dive Program working dive regulations and would be under the supervision of a NOAA Divemaster.
+Several receiver arrays (float, line and anchor) will be recovered.
+This task involves divers attaching a line and buoy to the array for the ship to retrieve.